Skip to content

 4. Try Low Impact Cardio

 Cardio exercise promotes a healthy cardiovascular system, which increases longevity and keeps you mobile longer.
-Swimming, water aerobics and biking are a few different ways you can stay active.
-Swimming, in particular, helps keep the pressure off your joints while keeping your heart rate up.
-And it’s an inexpensive way to stay active—most recreation centers off free-swim hours and swimming for seniors for a very low cost.
+Swimming, water aerobics, and biking are ways to stay active.
+Swimming, specifically, alleviates joint stress while maintaining an elevated heart rate.
+Most recreation centers offer free swimming hours and low-cost swimming for seniors.

 5. Build Muscle Strength

-Strength training is an excellent way to build and preserve your muscle mass.
-You don’t need to become a bodybuilder to help with this—light resistance training with bands or bodyweight is a safe way to build strength over time.
+Strength training is an excellent way to build and preserve muscle mass.
+You don’t have to be a bodybuilder to benefit from it.
+Light resistance training with bands or your body weight is a safe way to build strength over time.

-You could also try using light dumbbells to strengthen and tone your muscles.
-Simple movements such as arm raises and bicep curls can help maintain muscle mass and improve your coordination.
-Before doing any strength training, make sure you speak with your doctor to discuss the right exercise regime for you.
+You could also use light dumbbells to strengthen and tone your muscles.
+Simple movements such as arm raises, and bicep curls can help maintain muscle mass and improve coordination.
+Before doing any strength training, speak with your doctor to discuss the proper exercise regime.

 6. Warm-Up

-Similarly to cars, people run better when they’re warmed up.
+Just like vehicles, individuals perform better when they are warmed up.
 Before beginning exercise, try a dynamic warm-up to prevent injury.
-Warm-ups are an easy and gentle way to get your body ready to move within a couple of minutes.
+Warm-up exercises provide a simple and gentle method to prepare your body for movement in just a few minutes.

 7. Cool Down

-Cooling down is an essential practice for any well-rounded fitness regime—especially if your goal is to maintain mobility.
-Cooling down after working your muscles helps keep them from stiffening up after exercise and is a healthy way to transition you back into your day.
+Cooling down is an essential part of any good fitness routine.
+This is important if you wish to remain mobile.
+Cooling down after exercising helps prevent your muscles from getting stiff.
+It is an excellent way to ease back into your day.

 8. Supplement Your Nutrients

-As we get older, our bodies need different nutrient levels to help keep our muscles and bones healthy.
-Calcium, magnesium and vitamins D and K can help build and maintain bone density.
-Preserving bone mass is particularly important if you’re predisposed to osteoporosis—a common degenerative disorder in aging adults.
+As we age, our bodies need different nutrient levels to keep our muscles and bones healthy.
+Calcium, magnesium, and vitamins D and K can help build and maintain bone density.
+Preserving bone mass is very important if you are at risk for osteoporosis.
+This is a common condition in older adults.
 Talk to a dietitian about supplementing these nutrients to ensure you’re getting enough each day.

 Other supplements also address mobility issues.
-Omega-3 fatty acids are a natural anti-inflammatory, and taking these supplements can help reduce joint and muscle swelling and discomfort.
-Be sure to speak with your doctor before taking any new supplements, as some supplements may interfere with prescriptions.
+Omega-3 fatty acids are natural anti-inflammatories.
+Taking these supplements can help reduce swelling and joint and muscle pain.
+Be sure to speak with your doctor before taking new supplements, as some may interfere with prescriptions.

 9. Eat an Anti-Inflammatory Diet

-Certain foods are considered natural anti-inflammatories and can help nourish your muscles and joints.
-Tomatoes, nuts, olive oil, spinach, kale, berries and fatty fish are excellent foods to incorporate into your diet.
-Additionally, try to avoid foods that cause inflammation, such as white bread, fried foods, red meat and sugary drinks.
-Eating too much of these foods can make staying active and mobile a challenge.
+Certain foods are natural anti-inflammatories and can help nourish your muscles and joints.
+Tomatoes, nuts, olive oil, spinach, kale, berries, and fatty fish are excellent foods to incorporate into your diet.
+Additionally, avoid foods that cause inflammation, such as white bread, fried foods, red meat, and sugary drinks.
+Overeating these foods can make staying active and mobile a challenge.

 10. Practice Proper Posture

 Keeping your spine in a neutral posture is essential for maintaining mobility and strength.
-Poor posture is prevalent among older adults and can make staying active and mobile a difficult task.
-When you slouch, your back and neck muscles get overworked, leading to neck and shoulder strain, back pain and even joint damage.
+Poor posture is prevalent among older adults and can make staying active and mobile difficult.
+When you slouch, you overwork your back and neck muscles, which leads to neck and shoulder strain, back pain, and even joint damage.

 Stay Mobile With Spine Health Products From Relax The Back

-Maintaining mobility as you age is key to not only adding years to your life but adding life to your years.
+Maintaining mobility as you age is vital to adding years to your life and life to your years.

-Great mobility, even as we age, is achievable with support tools that promote healthy spine alignment.
+Even as we age, excellent mobility is achievable with support tools that promote healthy spine alignment.
 At Relax The Back we offer a range of products that protect your spine’s health and preserve your mobility for years to come.
-Here are some health and wellness products from Relax The Back that can help prevent back pain and preserve your mobility at home, work or on-the-go:
+Here are various wellness and health items offered by Relax The Back.
+They can help prevent back pain and keep you moving at home, work, or on the go:

-• Bed wedges: If you’re looking to provide some extra support to your back and spine, try a bed wedge.
-These pillows help reduce excessive pressure on your spine while in bed or on the couch and also offer additional support to help you sit upright or lie back.
+• Bed wedges: For extra support to your back and spine, try a bed wedge.
+These pillows reduce pressure on your spine in bed or on the couch.
+They also provide extra support to help you sit up or lie back comfortably.
 Foam bed wedges alleviate painful pressure points and ease muscle tension.

-• Ergonomic workstations: Spending hours sitting in a chair can undoubtedly take a toll on the body, particularly your spine.
-From standing desks to ergonomic chairs to footrests, you can experience a pain-free workday.
+• Ergonomic workstations: Spending hours sitting in a chair can undoubtedly damage the body, particularly the spine.
+With standing desks, ergonomic chairs, and footrests, you can experience a pain-free workday.
 Browse some of our many ergonomic office furniture options and have your workstation custom-made to fit your body.

-• Travel cushions: Sitting for long periods isn’t good for anyone, including those with back issues.
-While traveling, you may find yourself slouching or pushing your lumbar spine outward, leading to low back pain.
-If this is something you’ve experienced, try bringing a travel cushion for extra support.
-Lumbar cushions or travel neck pillows help keep your spine in a neutral position while on-the-go.
+• Travel cushions: Sitting for long periods isn’t suitable for anyone, including those with back issues.
+While traveling, you may be slouching or pushing your lumbar spine outward, leading to low back pain.
+If you’ve experienced this, try bringing a travel cushion for extra support.
+Lumbar cushions or travel neck pillows keep your spine neutral while on the go.

 Sources: